A quick guide to Stripe’s culture

-Stripe processes billions of dollars a year for hundreds of thousands of businesses around the world.
-Half of Americans purchased something from a Stripe merchant in 2016.
-We handle more than 100 million API requests per day.
+Stripe processes hundreds of billions of dollars a year for millions of businesses around the world.
+Over 85% of Americans purchased something from a Stripe merchant in 2020.
+We handle more than 250 million API requests per day.

 But we’ve set our sights higher: only a small fraction of the world’s commerce is mediated through the internet today.
 We seek not only to increase global participation in the online economy but also to rethink how that economy works.
 We need more Stripes to help us get there.
 We hope you’ll be one of them.

 In the spirit of thinking rigorously, we’d love your open and honest feedback on this guide.
 Let us know what you think